 - ¼ cup virgin coconut oil, room temperature

-- ⅓ cup almond butter (can also use any nut butter of choice, or sunflower seed butter or tahini for a nut-free option)
+- ⅓ cup almond butter, sub any nut butter of choice, or tahini for a nut-free option*

 - ⅔ cup coconut sugar